-&lt;sup>2 Both the total cross section and angular distributions have quadratic dependence on the aTGCs, and there exists a two-fold ambiguity in obtaining sensitivities of these aTGCs, one close to the SM scenario, and the other one much farther away.
-This ambiguity can be removed by combining the total and differential cross sections [40].
+2 Both the total cross section and angular distributions have quadratic dependence on the aTGCs, and there exists a two-fold ambiguity in obtaining sensitivities of these aTGCs, one close to the SM scenario, and the other one much farther away.
+This ambiguity can be removed by combining the total and differential cross sections [41].

-&lt;sup>3 It is preferable to discuss the aTGCs in Eq.
+3 It is preferable to discuss the aTGCs in Eq.
 (4) which respect the EW gauge symmetry.
-The main results, e.g. the $b_i$ and CEPC constraints, for the five most general C and P conserving aTGCs in Eq.
+The main results, e.g. the b_i and CEPC constraints, for the five most general C and P conserving aTGCs in Eq.
 (2) are collected in Appendix A.